pestphp/docs/stress-testing.md

 - Using [the `stress` command](#the-stress-command): It's useful when you want to quickly stress test a URL, without setting expectations on the result.
 - Using [the `stress()` function](#the-stress-function): It's useful when you want to stress test a URL and set expectations on the result.

+**Testing external domain or local IP Address?** When load testing a domain from an external network, you get a realistic picture of how your application performs under typical user loads.
+This includes factors like network latency and real-world internet traffic.
+However, when testing a local IP address within your network, the focus is on understanding the performance of your internal infrastructure in a controlled environment, without external variables like internet or DNS resolution times.
+It's particularly useful for identifying potential bottlenecks within your own network or server and for performance tuning of internal applications or servers.
+This includes tasks such as configuring PHP FPM more effectively, etc.

 <a name="the-stress-command"></a>
 ## The Stress Command